 Fiscal Year Ended March 31,

-2010 2008
+2011 2010 2009

-Risk-free interest rates 2.3% 2.4% 3.8%
+Risk-free interest rates 3.1% 2.3% 2.4%

-Expected lives (in years) 6.2 4.9 6.3
+Expected lives (in years) 5.0 6.2 4.9

 Dividend yield % % %

-Expected volatility 90.5% 98.7% 98.3%
+Expected volatility 97.9% 90.5% 98.7%

-The Company's computation of expected volatility for the fiscal years ended March 31, 2010, 2009 and 2008 was based on historical volatility.
+The Company's computation of expected volatility for the fiscal years ended March 31, 2011, 2010 and 2009 was based on historical volatility.
 The expected life, or term, of options granted is derived from historical exercise behavior and represents the period of time that stock option awards are expected to be outstanding.
 Management has selected a risk-free rate based on the implied yield available on U.S. Treasury Securities with a maturity equivalent to the options' expected term.
 Included in the calculation of stock-based compensation expense is the Company's estimated forfeiture rate.
-Stock-based compensation expense is based on awards that are ultimately expected to vest and accordingly, stock-based compensation recognized has been reduced by estimated forfeitures.
+Stock-based compensation expense is based on awards that are ultimately expected to vest and accordingly, stock-based compensation recognized in the fiscal years ended March 31, 2011, 2010 and 2009 has been reduced by estimated forfeitures.
 Management's estimate of forfeitures is based on historical forfeitures.